De Grolsch Veste: Expansion

 In 2006, plans were unfolded to increase the stadium capacity to 24,000 seats.
 The expansion started in January 2008 and was completed in September 2008, just in time for the start of the 2008–2009 season.

 FC Twente is aiming to start a new phase in the stadium expansion in the summer of 2011 which will result in a capacity of 32,000 seats.

 As part of the combined Netherlands and Belgium bid to host the 2018 FIFA World Cup, the stadium was one of five stadiums in the Netherlands selected by the KNVB to host games.
 This would mean that the stadium capacity needed to be expanded to the minimum required seating of 44,000.

 The city of Enschede announced on 11 September 2009 that it would officially be a candidate city and that it would fully support FC Twente's ambition to expand the stadium capacity to the minimum required seating of 44,000.
 In December 2009, IAA Architecten released computer generated images of the proposed 44,000+ stadium with an arched 3rd tier, to complete the main stand.

 Roof collapse

-The Grolsch Veste was expanded during the summer of 2011.
-On 7 July, when working on the construction of the stand, the roof suddenly collapsed, killing two workers and injuring 14 people.
-The collapse was probably caused by too much weight on the unfinished roof.
+The Grolsch Veste was expanded during the summer of 2011 after the proposal by Joop Munsterman in January 2009 to allow for a 2nd U-shaped ring and an extra capacity of 30,000.
+On 7 July, 2011 when working on the construction of the stand, the roof suddenly collapsed, killing two workers and injuring 14 people.
+The collapse took place on the short side of the stadium, where, amongst other things, the roof structure was built.
+The part where the second ring had already been completed did not collapse.
+According to Dutch sources, the collapse was due to a lack of essential parts that were needed for the roof, and a lack of understanding of this.
 After an investigation of a month, the roof was taken away and work continued.
 FC Twente played the first few competition matches partly without a roof.
+On 7 July, 2012, a monument was built at the place where the accident happened.
 The new stadium was officially opened on 29 October with a competition match against PSV Eindhoven (2-2).
 A year after the accident, a monument was unveiled.